skooter500/DT228-OOP/Labs/index.md

 ~~~

 Using this method see if you can implement the following features:
 - The ability to slow down and speed up your Game of Life.
 You can use the fact that the ```draw``` method is called 60 times a second to achieve this.
 You could also make use of the ```frameCount``` variable in Processing.
-Look it up if you are not sure what it does
+Look it up if you are not sure what it does.
 - The ability to pause and unpause the sketch if you press the SPACE key.
-- The ability to clear the board or randomise the board
+- The ability to clear the board if you press C and randomise the board if you press R.
 - The ability to draw cells onto the board with the mouse.
 You can use the ```mousePressed``` method and the ```mouseX``` and ```mouseY``` variables in Processing to achieve this.
 - The ability to spawn creatures if you press the number keys.
 You can see the types of creatures you could spawn in the [Wikipedia article about the Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).